I decided to be a project manager.

 6. No one would understand my job

-The final thing I didn’t realise about being a project manager is that no one would understand what I do all day.
+The final thing I didn’t realize about being a project manager is that no one would understand what I do all day.

 And that’s not just family and friends.
 People at work (those who are not project managers) often don’t get what it is that I do.